Fence Conductors: Electric Rope, Twine, Wire and Tape

 - Conductivity: Important if the fence is over 1000 ft or in contact with weeds.
 If not conductivity is a minimal factor.

 - Durability: Should match intended use.
 Why should you buy a “20-year” rope for a “2-year” situation?
+It will disappoint!

 - Support: Extreme warranties (with fine print) play upon fear to drive up sales.
-We’ve backed all of our products for 35 years.
+We’ve backed all of our products for over 35 years.
 If a Premier item disappoints in ways not described by Premier, we will replace it or refund its value, simple as that!

 - Virgin polyethylene monofilament